MongoDB

 warning_inverse --> Enable inverse interval with 1 for warning threshold

-min_critical --> Minimum critical threshold setting
+min_critical --> Minimum critical threshold configuration

 max_critical --> Maximum critical threshold configuration